-The Trauma and Anxiety Recovery Program (TARP) offers clinical services and clinical research services to individuals suffering from various anxiety disorders including Posttraumatic Stress Disorder (PTSD), phobias, obsessive compulsive disorder (OCD), panic disorder and other anxiety-related problems.
+The Trauma and Anxiety Recovery Program (TARP) is a subsidiary of the Emory Veterans Program and offers clinical and research services to individuals suffering from various anxiety disorders, including Posttraumatic Stress Disorder (PTSD), phobias, obsessive compulsive disorder (OCD), panic disorder, and other anxiety-related problems.

-Currently we are recruiting participants for a research study investigating virtual reality exposure therapy in combination with medication as treatment for Posttraumatic Stress Disorder (PTSD).
-We are interested in talking with veterans who served in Operation Iraqi, Enduring Freedom, or New Dawn, and who are currently suffering with anxiety related to military service.
+We are also recruiting participants for a research study investigating virtual reality exposure therapy in combination with medication as treatment for Posttraumatic Stress Disorder (PTSD).
+We are interested in talking with veterans who served in Operation Iraqi, Enduring Freedom, or New Dawn (OEF/OIF/OND), and who are currently suffering with anxiety related to military service.
 Interested individuals will be evaluated at a screening visit where a diagnostic interview and rating scales will be conducted to determine eligibility.
 A six to twelve week treatment period will be followed by a post-treatment assessment.

 Additionally, as part of a consortium funded by the Wounded Warrior Project, we are offering treatment options at no cost to OEF/OIF/OND veterans dealing with the invisible wounds of war.
 Veterans eligible for treatment can also participate in a clinical research protocol.
 The study aims to identify genetic markers that influence the development of PTSD and other related mental health issues.
 DNA, RNA, and protein samples will be collected before and after treatment.